top of page

 GET TO KNOW ME

-As a Registered Clinical Counsellor, clinical research is deeply rooted in my therapeutic practices.
+As a Registered Clinical Counsellor (RCC #19849), clinical research is deeply rooted in my therapeutic practices.
 As a person with a systems/connection seeking brain, I also see how research is an aspect that informs clinical practices and that no single piece of research can fully comprehend any human being and the multitude of influences that lead to their every (in)action and (in)decision.
-In addition to clinical scope and systems thinking, my childhood, which led to my fondness for nature and love of community connection, also informs how I show up as a counsellor.
+In addition to my clinical training and systems thinking I am also informed by my childhood and life experiences.
+This has led to my fondness for nature and love of community connection, also informs how I show up as a person and a clinical counsellor.

 As a child I grew up foraging with my family to supplement the food stamps we were given.
 I have some of the richest memories of these times harvesting nettles, fiddleheads, berries/fruits, mushrooms, digging clams, and crabbing.
 From a young age I noticed that when we were in nature the stress and the pressures of the world tended be relieved momentarily.
-The lessons of reciprocity, foraging guidelines passed on for ages of how we take and what we take, and gifts from the different seasons have stayed in my heart and mind.
+The lessons of reciprocity, foraging wisdom, and gifts from the different seasons have stayed in my heart and mind.
 When I was in nature as a child it seemed easier to breathe, stretch, move and grow.
-As an adult I know the science behind why this and I still experience these benefits with awe and great gratitude.
+As an adult I know the science behind why this is so.
+I am in awe and grateful that I still experience these benefits today.

 This led to focusing my clinical career on creating meaningful change on the individual level that ripples throughout the community in a connective way.
 My clinical mentors included Marie José Dhease, founder of the Centre for Expressive Therapy, as well the Vancouver School for Narrative Therapy and Human Nature Counselling’s Nature-Based Therapy teachings.

-Beyond the clinical world I also tend to lean heavily on the systemic analysis perspectives based on clinical research as well as the complementing addition of social permaculture teachings from an array of sources that give me hope in a time of much ecogrief, climate anxiety, polycrisis, eco-distress, climate despair, the under utilized sustainability practices and the multitude of other climate/eco emotions we are experiencing.
+I tend to lean heavily on the systemic analysis perspectives based on clinical research as well as the complementing addition of social permaculture teachings from an array of sources that give me hope in this time of ecogrief, climate anxiety, polycrisis, eco-distress, climate despair, the under utilized sustainability practices, and the multitude of other climate/eco emotions we are experiencing.

 While in the past I have posted a long list of clinical training, I am finding that this does not honour the teachings I have received from many individuals and communities that I cherish and respect.
-This includes the First Nations and Indigenous voices that I have been honoured (and humbled) to share time with, those I shared time with in a professional capacity and trusted me with their vulnerabilities, histories and authentic selves, and those in personal capacities whom have taught me so much of what it means to navigate life with all its grief, growth, connection, isolation and turmoil.
+This includes the First Nations and Indigenous voices that I have been honoured and humbled while sharing time with.
+I thank those whom in a professional capacity trusted me with their vulnerabilities, histories and authentic selves.
+I also appreciate those in personal capacities whom have taught me so much of what it means to navigate life with all its grief, growth, connection, isolation and turmoil.

 While my clinical degrees greatly inform my practice so do the many books, journal articles, podcasts and conversations I engage with eagerly on a regular basis.
-If it is important to you to have a record of my formal education, which I also understand the need to view such things when trusting someone with your vulnerability, you can find a copy of my resume here.
+If it is important to you to have a record of my formal education you can find a more specific list of my education, employment and volunteer histories here.

 You can also visit my profiles at Psychology Today, BC Association of Clinical Counsellors, Counselling BC or Climate Psychology Alliance North America